timescale/docs/ai/sql-interface-for-pgvector-and-timescale-vector.md

 You can see [benchmarks](https://www.timescale.com/blog/how-we-made-postgresql-the-best-vector-database/) in the blog.

-For most use cases, the pgvectorscale index is recommended.
+For most use cases, the StreamingDiskANN index is recommended.

 Each of these indexes has a set of build-time options for controlling the speed/accuracy trade-off when creating the index and an additional query-time option for controlling accuracy during a particular query.

 You can see the details of each index below.

-### pgvectorscale index
+### StreamingDiskANN index

-The pgvectorscale index is a graph-based algorithm that uses the [DiskANN](https://github.com/microsoft/DiskANN) algorithm.
+The StreamingDiskANN index is a graph-based algorithm that was inspired by the [DiskANN](https://github.com/microsoft/DiskANN) algorithm.
 You can read more about it on the [blog](https://www.timescale.com/blog/how-we-made-postgresql-the-best-vector-database/) announcing its release.

 To create an index named `document_embedding_idx` on table `document_embedding` having a vector column named `embedding`, run: